-- Check the sequence order of the items is as per the items are added to the cart.
+- Check the sequence order of the items as per the items added to the cart.

-- Check is the user is allowed to check out multiple items from the cart or not.
+- Check whether the user can check out multiple items from the cart.

 - Check after Adding multiple items of different types and verify.

-- Check when users want to check out only one item when multiple items are available on the checkout page.
+- When users want to check out only one item when multiple items are available on the checkout page.

 - Check the amount of all added items is displaying correctly or not.

-- Check whether the amount is changing or not, your user added or remove items from the cart.
+- Check whether the amount changes; your user added or removed items from the cart.

-- Check user is allowed to change the quantity of the added items in the cart.
+- The user can change the quantity of the added items in the cart.

-- Check the cart total when the exclusive tax is enabled from the admin end.
+- Check the cart total when the admin end enables the exclusive tax.

-- Check the cart total when the inclusive tax is enabled from the admin end.
+- Check the cart total when the admin end enables the inclusive tax.

 - Check that the product details page is open when the user clicks on the product description on the checkout page.

-When it comes to the performance of a checkout page, there are plenty of elements that need to be considered.
-The total amount, whether an account is a new or old one, whether the customer has paid in cash or with a credit card, and even the size of their wallet all have to be taken into consideration.
-However, there is another element that can drastically improve the speed and ease of your checkout process: test cases.
+When it comes to the performance of a checkout page, plenty of elements need to be considered.
+The total amount, whether an account is new or old, whether the customer has paid in cash or with a credit card, and even the size of their wallet must be considered.
+However, another element that can drastically improve the speed and ease of your checkout process: is test cases.

-- Check User can access the Checkout-Page only after adding the product to the cart
+- Check Users can access the Checkout Page only after adding the product to the cart.

-- Check in the checkout page user can see all the details of the product like Name, Quantity, Amount, etc.
+- Check the checkout page user can see all the product details like Name, Quantity, Amount, etc.

-- Check that the checkout address page is only accessible to the registered users.
+- Check that the checkout address page is only accessible to registered users.

-- Check that the mandatory fields of the checkout address page are filled, the fields can be Name, Street Address, City, State, Country, Postal code.
+- Check that the mandatory fields of the checkout address page are filled; the fields can be Name, Street Address, City, State, Country, or Postal code.

-- Check error message is displaying when the user fills invalid input details in the mandatory fields.
+- Check error message is displayed when the user fills invalid input details in the mandatory fields.

-- Check is the back to cart button is available so that the user can modify the cart content as per his/her requirement.
+- Check if the back-to-cart button is available so the user can modify the cart content per his/her requirement.